This post has been updated on October 3rd, 2022.

 Iin this post, I’m going to share why you may be struggling to figure out your next geographical location and some initial steps you can take to find clarity.

 WHY IT’S DIFFICULT TO CHOOSE A COUNTRY TO LIVE IN

-I know from conversations with other expats that deciding where to live abroad is far from an easy decision, no matter why you want to move or where you’re thinking of moving to.
-And that’s because…
+Deciding which country to move to is far from an easy decision, no matter why you want to move or where you’re thinking of moving to.
+That’s because…

 The decision to move abroad is equally as complex when it’s your first time moving abroad as it is when it’s your 4th or 7th time.

-2. YOU NEED TO KNOW WHAT YOU WANT (AND ALIGN WITH A PARTNER)
+2. YOU believe you don’t KNOW WHAT YOU WANT

 I never had a job lined up nor a place to live.
 I just made things work through sheer stubborness.
 But that sort of approach can wear anyone down pretty fast.